in ,

 Semi Slick Car Tires

-Semi slicks are basically slick tires but can somewhat be drivable on a wet track as well.
+Semi-slicks are basically slick tires but can somewhat be drivable on a wet track as well.
 They have a slim tread pattern to avoid aquaplaning.
-Semi slicks in comparison to slick tires can be daily driven but they have inferior grip in cold and wet conditions.
+Semi-slick tires, in comparison to slick tires, can be daily driven but they have inferior grip in cold and wet conditions.

 0 0 votes